-- Pun-Based Title: Absolutely everywhere.
+- Absolutely everywhere.
 Caparezza is very fond of puns and wordplay, and almost every title of his songs reflect this.
-Case in point: his latest album, Il sogno eretico ("Heretic Dream"), a pun on "Erotic dream".
+Case in point: his album Il sogno eretico ("Heretic Dream"), a pun on "Erotic dream".

 - Reference Overdosed: He applies a metaphor to his lyrics and takes it Up to Eleven, for example the songs Abiura di me (about his will to improve as an artist) and La marchetta di Popolino (about narrow-minded people) are disguised as huge amounts of videogame and Walt Disney references.

 - Once again, he did it for the first single of his upcoming 2014 album: titled "Cover", it is a long list of references to notorious album covers, which mirror his personal growth as a man and an artist.

 - Rock Opera: Le dimensioni del mio caos.
 A time traveling hippie ends up conforming to modern society, and the album ends with an alternate history where prehistoric Bonobos surpass humans on the evolutionary scale.

 - Sampling: Various examples.
 A notable one is his early track "La fitta sassaiola dell'ingiuria", based on a few lyrics of a song by Italian folksinger Angelo Branduardi.
 Funny thing is, the sampled lyrics at one point refer to the singer's hairdo - both Capa and Branduardi have, or used to have, a huge afro.